 The colour of your cat’s gums can paint an overall picture of his health.
-Normally they are a light pink colour and firm to the touch.
-Some cats will have black spots on their gums, this usually occurs in red or orange coloured cats and is known as lentigo.
+They usually are a light pink colour and firm to the touch.
+Some cats will have black spots on their gums; this usually occurs in red or orange coloured cats and is known as lentigo.
 Teeth should be firmly adhered to the gum, with no pockets between the tooth and the gum.

-There are several types and causes of anemia in cats but essentially it is a deficiency of red blood cells.
-Two common causes of anemia are a heavy flea infestation or parasitic worms, especially in young kittens or senior cats.
-Other causes are destruction of the red blood cells, blood loss, and inadequate red blood cell production.
+There are several types and causes of anemia in cats, but essentially it is a deficiency of red blood cells.
+Two common causes of anemia are heavy flea infestation or parasitic worms, especially in young kittens or senior cats.
+Other causes are the destruction of the red blood cells, blood loss, and inadequate red blood cell production.

 Shock is a life-threatening medical condition which occurs when the body is not getting enough oxygen due to a decrease in the circulation of blood.
 There are several types of shock, including:

-Hypovolemic – The most common type of shock, caused by decreased blood volume (such as with blood loss).
+- Hypovolemic – The most common form of shock, caused by decreased blood volume (such as with blood loss).

 Other gum colours:

 - Blue-tinged gums – Lack of oxygen, cardiac arrest.

 - Red gums – Heat stroke, carbon monoxide poisoning.